In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is invalidation.

-According to Psychology Today, validation involves conveying acceptance, and recognizing that the person’s thoughts/feelings/reactions are understandable.
+Validation conveys acceptance, along with a recognition that someone’s thoughts, feelings, or reactions are understandable.
 It also serves to communicate that the relationship is important.
-It doesn’t necessarily mean agreeing or approving, something I think is a major stumbling block for people who aren’t very familiar with the idea of emotional validation.
+It doesn’t necessarily mean agreeing or approving, something I think is a major stumbling block for people who aren’t very familiar with the concept.

-The developer of dialectical behaviour therapy (DBT), Marsha Linehan, identified six levels of validation, with the level called for varying depending on the situation:
+The developer of dialectical behaviour therapy (DBT), Marsha Linehan, identified six levels of validation that may be called for depending on the situation:

 - Being fully present

 - Mind-reading: unlike the cognitive distortion that’s also called mind-reading, this involves trying to read the person’s behaviour and imagining what they could be feeling/thinking, and then checking for understanding

 - Understand the person’s behaviour on the basis of their history and biology

 - Radical genuineness, accepting the person how they are while seeing their struggles and pain